Conflux-Chain/conflux-doc/docs/json-rpc.md

 * `transactions`: `Array` - array of transaction objects, or 32-byte transaction hashes, depending on the second parameter.
 * `transactionsRoot`: `DATA`, 32 Bytes - the Merkle root of the transactions in this block.
 * `custom`: `Array`- customized informtion.
+* `blockNumber`: `QUANTITY` - the number of this block's total order in the tree-graph. `null` when the order is not determined.
+Added from `Conflux-rust v1.1.5`

 Note that the fields `epochNumber` and `gasUsed` are provided by the node as they depend on the ledger.
 The rest of the fields are included in or derived from the block header directly.